Fresno Clergy Abuse Attorney

 By the time many of these cases come to light, the District Attorney's Office has no other option than to drop the charges due to the expiration of the statute of limitations.
 Fortunately, California state legislators and the Governor enacted a new law that extends the statute to provide ample time for survivors who lost their opportunity to file a claim after the assault occurred.

 The Roman Catholic Diocese of Fresno, under the guidance of Pope Francis and the Vatican, has created an independent compensation program.
 This newly launched initiative helps provide financial compensation to sexual abuse survivors who were harmed by priests that were in 'active ministry,” on a leave of absence, visiting from another parish or no longer associated with their religious order or the Church.

 Indicators of Sexual Assault

-The United States CDC ( Centers for Disease Control and Prevention) maintains statistics that revealed over 70% of males and 25% of females seventeen years old and younger had been sexually assaulted.
+The United States CDC ( Centers for Disease Control and Prevention) maintains statistics that revealed over 70% of males and 25% of females seventeen years old and younger had been sexually abused.
 More than nine out of ten of the sexual abuse victims knew their predator was when the rape, abuse, molestation, or sodomizing occurred.
 In the years afterward, the survivors often experienced significant challenges in building lasting relationships with family, friends, partners, spouses, and coworkers.

-Some of the apparent indicators of sexual assault are not easy to see.
+Some of the apparent indicators of sexual abuse are not easy to see.
 Many times, the sexual predator threatens or intimidates the prey to ensure that the deviant action by the abuser remains hidden.
-The horrific tactics that can keep a victim silent can express itself in other ways that might include apparent physical signs like a sexually transmitted disease, unwanted pregnancy, or genital area trauma.
+The horrific tactics that can keep a victim silent can express themselves in other ways that might include apparent physical signs like a sexually transmitted disease, unwanted pregnancy, or genital area trauma.
 The victim may have bruises, unexplained bleeding, or bloody sheets.

 - A display of fear when left alone with a particular individual